CorinaJewer/Stacks-DataStructures/README.md

 Assignment - Data Structures Class
- - Complete all Stack methods with an Array and LinkedList
+ - Implement a Stack data structure using both an Array & Linked List
- - Complete Palindrome Word Check
+ - Complete Palindrome Word Check using a Stack data structure